 The MRS instructions can move the contents of a status register to a general-purpose register, where they can be manipulated by normal data processing operations.
-The MSR instruction can be used to move the contents of a general-purpose register to a status register.
+You can use the MSR instruction to move the contents of a general-purpose register to a status register.